planship/planship-js/packages/fetch/README.md

 # planship-fetch

 Welcome to the Planship Fetch SDK - a [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)-powered, promise-based client for the [Planship](https://planship.io) API.
+Planship enables developers to build subscription logic for product pricing based on any combination of features, seats, and usage.

 ## Installation and basic usage